Direct Primary Care: What It Is, Its Main Benefits, and How to Start a DPC Practice

 “Marketing is the generous act of helping someone solve a problem.
 Their problem.”

-In the realm of Direct Care, effective marketing involves understanding your patients' worldviews and desires to connect with them.
+In the realm of Direct Care, effective medical marketing involves understanding your patients' worldviews and desires to connect with them.
 Then, you can create honest stories, offer solutions to your patients, solve their problems, and move forward.

 I need to tell you one thing: in the initial stages, you're likely the best marketing director for your practice.
 Even as your practice grows, learning how to delegate while staying involved is crucial.
 Who better understands WHO your patients are than you?
 Who better understands HOW to communicate with them than you?
 And who better knows WHERE to find your patients than you?